Search of shoreline to resume in bid to find missing Salthill man - Connacht Tribune

 When last seen Rob was wearing black trousers, and a khaki green jacket.

-A search will take place from Galway Bay Sailing Club, Rinville, Oranmore at 1.30p.m tomorrow.
+A search will take place from Calasanctius College in Oranmore tomorrow at 8:45 am.

+It’s planned to continue on Sunday from 9:45am from the same location.

+Volunteers who want to participate in the search are urged to bring appropriate clothing and footwear

 Search of shoreline to resume in bid to find missing Salthill man